 - How do success rates compare between youth that live in states with state-run transitional vocational rehabilitation programs and youth that live in states without state-run transitional services?

-- What happens in regards to employment when children with individualized education programs (IEPs) reach adulthood?
+- What happens in regard to employment when children with individualized education programs (IEPs) reach adulthood?
 How many received support services?
 What is their employment rate?

 - What additional arrangements do parents of children and youth with disabilities need to make in order to stay employed themselves?

-- Social Security benefits are modest (roughly $1,200 per month).
+- Social Security benefits are modest (roughly $1,200/$800 per month for SSDI/SSI).
 How does the replacement rate (how much of an individual’s pre-disability income benefits replace) effect efforts to return to work following disability onset?
 Are individuals for whom the replacement rate is low more or less likely to attempt to return to work than individuals for whom the replacement rate is high?

 - Disability is highly correlated with poverty.
 Individuals living in poverty often do not have the resources necessary to overcome barriers to work that may or may not be disability related, but may still cause them to quit working, be fired, or reduce hours to their own financial detriment.
 Does access to additional resources increase the likelihood of employment continuity?
 When controlling for type of benefit and amount of benefit within a tolerance, would this correlation continue to exist?